Follow TV Tropes

 • Dirty Coward: Once his army's been wiped out, Hitler nervously tries to bargain for his life.

 • The Ditz: The man who's talking on a telephone which Hitler will steal happily announces he has done a blood test and the result is positive.
-(This is probably a reference to AIDS.)
+(This is probably a reference to HIV.)
 The woman he's talking to isn't happy to hear it.

 • Dull Surprise: Both Fury and the Barbarians.

 • E = MC Hammer: The famous formula flashes by a few times on Hackerman's screens, including in code form.
+The code even elevates the formula to E = mc³.

 • Establishing Series Moment: The second a guy flips a police car using his skateboard tells you pretty much everything you need to know about the movie's tone and pure insanity.